BetterPlanner/BetterPlanner-uoft/README.md

 - Data for courses is synced with Cobalt to have up to date course info. (https://cobalt.qas.im/)

 ![](cobalt.jpg)
-- Currently being Hosted on a Ubuntu server with a local MongoDB instance.MZ
+- Currently being Hosted on a Ubuntu server with a local MongoDB instance